 12V Power Supply using Zener and 741

-As a voltage reference, the Zener diode D1 is used, and a PNP transistor (Q1) is used to regulate the output voltage.
+The Zener diode D1 is used as a voltage reference and a PNP transistor (Q1) is used to regulate the output voltage.

-To achieve the stability of the output voltage, this voltage is fed back to the non-inverting input of the operational amplifier, through the resistor R4.
-Potentiometer P1 is used for fine adjustment of the 12V power supply.
+To achieve stability of the output voltage, it is fed back to the non-inverting input of the operational amplifier, through resistor R4.
+Potentiometer P1 is used for fine adjustment of the source output to 12VDC.

-The inverting input of the operational amplifier is maintained at 5.1 V by means of the zener diode (D1)
+The inverting input of the operational amplifier is maintained at 5.1 V by means of the zener diode (D1).
+If the output voltage of the power supply drops, the voltage at the op-amp’s non-inverting terminal also drops, as well as the op-amp output.

-The Zener diode D2 has also been included so that the regulated output of the operational amplifier can operate approximately 7 Volt below the unregulated input.
+The zener diode D2 has also been included so that the regulated output of the operational amplifier can work approximately 7 V below the unregulated input.

-Note: The unregulated output (see point A in the second diagram) is connected to the unregulated input of the first diagram.
+Note: The unregulated output (see point A in the second diagram) connects to the unregulated input in the first diagram.

 List of components of the 12 Volt Power Supply